jiwang6/compsci210/README.md

 # compsci210
-This repo is to document all labs and PEXs created in cs210, intro to C.
+All labs and PEXs in this repo recieved full crediit.
+Please document if using as reference.

 ## Labs
 Labs due the night before every lesson, starting at L09.